Scott McNamee, Director of Information Technology Services

 Email is one of the most-frequently used modes of communication at Millsaps.
 Users may access email through the Web, smart phones and other devices.

-Major Access - http://majoraccess.millsaps.edu - is a web-interface for students, faculty, and staff using your Millsaps account name and password.
-Major Access is your online resource for just about everything you’ll need at Millsaps.
+Major Portal - http://www.millsaps.edu/majorportal - is a web-interface for students, faculty, and staff using your Millsaps account name and password.
+Major Portal is your online resource for just about everything you’ll need at Millsaps.

 VoIP is basically a telephone connection over the Internet.
 The data is sent digitally, using the Internet Protocol (IP) instead of analog telephone lines.